Creating and Manipulating Collections

 If you decide to implement your own collection, use the following guidelines:

-- Consider making your collection strongly typed.
+Consider making your collection strongly typed.
 Strongly typed collections provide automatic type validation and avoid processes that adversely affect performance, such as boxing and unboxing and conversions.
-The System.Collections.Specialized Namespace namespace contains examples of strongly typed collections.
+If your language supports generics, use one of the System.Collections.Generic types.
+If your language does not support generics, System.Collections.Specialized contains examples of strongly typed collections.